Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Contact lenses: how long to wait before reinsertion
+- Contact lenses: how long should I wait before reinserting?

-- Side effects: which symptoms require urgent evaluation
+- Side effects: which symptoms require a prompt call?

 Authoritative Sources